somechild/Form-Validator/README.md

 **All functions return objects, except stringMatcher(...).**

-The `'isSuccess'` property of this object will let you determine if validation was successful or not.
+The `isSuccess` property of this object will let you determine if validation was successful or not.

-*Some returned objects also contain an `'err'` property which provides a number pertaining to a type of error.
+*Some returned objects also contain an `err` property which provides a number pertaining to a type of error.
 To figure out what each number means, see below*